wrapperband/OpenTrafficSurvey/TrafficDataCollectionMethodology.md

 Various lengths and frame rates were tested, it was possible to get accurate results, with a reasonable "calculated" error level with 25 yards measurement and a 5 frames per second video.

+**Ensuring correct framerate index**

+Sometimes using cheep cameras or open software to record long periods of video the AVI files can loose their index.
+However, it is possible to reindex the files using ffmpeg.

+Commands for using ffmpeg (Linux terminal)  to repair AVI video files index.

+ffmpeg -i 2016-09-24-4.avi -c copy 2016-09-24-4-reindexed.avi